 Feeding tubes are typically placed while you’re in the hospital, but you may continue using one at home through home enteral nutrition (HEN).

 Some placement procedures can be performed at your bedside.
 However, if you need a feeding tube for more than a month, a more extensive procedure in the hospital will be required.
-For these procedures, you’ll need to fast (avoid eating or drinking) for at least eight hours beforehand and stop taking blood-thinning medications, such as aspirin.
+For these procedures, you’ll need to fast (avoid eating or drinking) for at least eight hours beforehand and stop taking blood-thinning medications, such as aspirin for a period of time.
 You will receive anesthesia and sedation to ensure you are comfortable and pain-free, and the procedure generally takes about half an hour.

 The feeding tube may be inserted in the following ways:

-To ensure you are prepared and know what to expect, ask your doctor about the technique they will use to implant the feeding tube.
+To ensure you are prepared and know what to expect, ask your doctor about the technique they will use to insert the feeding tube.

 Your doctor will assist in selecting the appropriate formula and determining the right amount to meet your needs for fluids, vitamins, minerals, and calories.